-I conducted qualitative study using LCA framework to identify activities that contribute to a fan's game day environmental impact.
-Based upon these findings, I am developing survey instruments to test for validity and reliability in subsequent studies.
-The survey is designed to be used at different sporting events and across various regions.
+I am currently conducting an initial qualitative study using LCA (Life Cycle Assessment) framework to identify activities that contribute to a fan's game day environmental impact.
+Next, I will develop survey instruments and test for validity and reliability in subsequent studies.
+The survey can then be used at different sporting events and across various regions.
 Further, results from this assessment can then be used to develop strategies to minimize the environmental impact of those behaviors.
 This project will have a positive impact on the overall sustainability movement in the sport academy and industry.
 This project will continue to proactively address the shortcoming of ignoring the environmental impact of sport spectators by developing a survey to assess and develop strategies to reduce this impact through behavioral modification or alternative products.